nopnop2002/esp-idf-xml/README.md

 ESP-IDF includes [this](https://libexpat.github.io/) XML parser library (Version: 2.2.5).
 You can use XML parser as standard.
-But there is no example code in esp-idf package.
+But there is no example code in esp-idf repository.

 # Installation
 ```